 Why are giving this presentation?
 Define the goals and what it is you are hoping your audience takes away.
 Once you have identified your purpose, drive the content that will fill-up the time you have in front of your audience.
 Here are some ideas to help you shape and deliver an effective presentation that is centered around your purpose.

 It is easy to forget the original reason why you are giving a presentation.
 Perhaps it’s as clean-cut as the boss asked you to present.
 Or maybe it is more along the lines that you have the desire to share key findings, information, or even a personal experience.
 No matter what the reason is, be sure to define the “why” when it comes to your motive for giving the presentation.
 Do you know what it is you would like them to do or know as a result of your presentation?

 Whether you are planning a speech that’s 5 minutes long or 50 minutes long, you need to call out the main takeaways that you want your audience to digest.
-Use those takeaways as the guideline when you are planning out what will stay in your speech and what you will leave out to get your main purpose and point across.
+Any business public speaking training will tell you to use those takeaways as a guideline when you are planning out what will stay in your speech and what you will leave out.
+The idea is to get your main purpose and point across.

-You know how to start a presentation, to define what the “meat” of the presentation is going to be.
+You are ready to start your presentation, and you have already defined what the “meat” of the presentation is going to be.
 The best way to set up the exit strategy is to leave your audience with an “actionable takeaway” that they can then go off and execute themselves.
-You may decide to have a Q&A at the end of the presentation, but don’t let that be the end.
-Send your audience away with the actionable takeaway as the last thing they hear, it will be more likely to be remembered and acted-on.
+Even if you decide to have a Q&A at the end of the presentation, don’t let that be the end.
+Reinforce your purpose and send your audience away with an actionable takeaway.
+As the last thing they hear, this takeaway, relating to your purpose, will be more likely to be remembered and acted-on.

 Subscribe to the IC weekly newsletter for tips and advice on your communication skills!